nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/egg_toast.md

 * soften the butter 10 seconds in a microwave[^time],
 * press the garlic and mix it with the butter,

-[^time]: The timing will depend on your microvawe, but you want your butter easily spreadable, not melted.
+[^time]: The timing will depend on your microwave, but you want your butter easily spreadable, not melted.
 You could also leave it at room temperature long enough.

 #### Assembly